L-Super/PixelPicasso/README.md

 ## License Agreement

-This software is subject to the [License Agreement Name].
+This software is subject to the [MIT].
 Please read the terms and conditions carefully before use.

-Thank you for choosing PixelPicasso, and let's open up unlimited possibilities of image editing together!
+[//]: # (Thank you for choosing PixelPicasso, and let's open up unlimited possibilities of image editing together!)